 - Place of Origin: Sakai, Japan

 Anyone who has used a carbon knife can testify that they are awesome.
-They cut beautifully, they sharpen easier than stainless knives, and generally look rad when handled and cared for properly.
+They are razor sharp, cut beautifully and generally look rad.

-The downside to owning a carbon steel knife is that is can rust.
-To avoid rusting, please wipe the blade clean after use, and NEVER store a knife that is not dry.
+One characteristic of carbon steel knives is that they can rust if not cared for properly.
+To avoid rusting, please wipe the blade clean after use and dry thoroughly.
+Do not store a knife that isn't dry.

-If you do happen to notice a little rust forming, not to worry, simply use a soft sponge or scrubby (never use steel) with warm soapy water to remove.
-Afterwards apply a small amount of camellia oil or mineral oil, and away you go!
+If you do happen to notice a little rust forming, not to worry.
+Simply use a soft sponge or gentle scrubby (not steel wool) with warm soapy water to remove.